 We realize that the free trial isn’t exactly doing a favor for those who didn’t want to buy or rent a book.
 Moreover, I personally don’t recommend you purchase a textbook to obtain a free trial.
-Most of those books are overpriced and you should be able to find the majority of them online, for free.
+Most of those books are overpriced, and you should be able to find the majority of them online for free.
 Hence, we have curated a list of the FREE alternatives to Chegg that will keep your semester grades soaring high.
 Check out the list below.

-Slader has to be one of the best free Chegg alternatives out there, some say it’s even better.
+Slader has to be one of the best free Chegg alternatives out there, and some say it’s even better.
 You can search for textbook solutions from their massive database.
 Students and contributors around the world constantly update and upload solutions for the types of problems you’ll come across in high school or college.

 WolframAlpha is a platform that allows you to compute answers and access its complex calculation technology and database.
 It is most popularly used amongst finance, science, math, and engineering students.